Beating the Harmonic lower bound for online bin packing: Introduction

 Overall, we have three different cases: medium items are packed alone initially (in which case we have a guarantee about the sizes of some of the blue items), medium items are combined with smaller red items (in which case these small items exist and must be packed in the optimal solution), or medium items are combined with larger blue items (which is exactly our goal).

 The main technical challenge is to quantify these different advantages into one overall analysis.
 In order to do this, we introduce---in addition to and separate from the coloring---a marking of the medium items.
-Marking the items will enable us to keep track of how they are packed (the three cases above).
+The marking indicates whether the blue or red items of a given mark are in mixed or unmixed bins.
 This will bound the number of critical bins (Fig.~\ref{fig:ramanan}) that can exist in the optimal solution, leading to better lower bounds for the optimal solution value than Seiden~\cite{Seiden02} used.